catam1976/JPASamples/jpa-issues/README.md

   - EclipseLink -> /tools/orm/eclipseLink/persistence.xml
   - Hibernate   -> /tools/orm/hibernate/persistence.xml

-To buid-it, just open a terminal and run:
+To buid-it, be sure you have JDK 8 / Maven 3 properly configured; then, just open a terminal and run:

 Hibernate version: